-The Dietetic Technician Program is based on the standards established by the Commission on Accreditation for Dietetic Education of the American Dietetics Association (120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, Phone: 312-899-0040 ext.
-5400) and is developmentally approved by that organization.
+The Dietetic Technician Program is based on the standards established by the Commission on Accreditation for Dietetic Education of the American Dietetics Association.
+The Commission is located at 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, (Phone: 312-899-0040 ext.
+5400), and is accredited by that organization.